 Sources and exposure

-The largest man-made sources of PAH release are wood-burning stoves, creosote-treated wood, and vehicle emissions, including tire wear, improper motor oil disposal, and leaks.
+The largest man-made sources of PAH release are wood stoves, creosote-treated wood, and vehicle emissions, including tire wear, improper motor oil disposal, and leaks.
 Sealants used on asphalt are also a source of PAHs.

 Toxicity and health effects

 PAHs are toxic to people and other organisms.
 They are widespread in Washington’s environment.
 Studies have linked PAHs to cancer, reproductive problems, and weakened immune systems.